shifflettmb-1/airbnb_data_exploration/README.md

 Using this information as a basis for creating an airbnb listing doesn't guarantee success or failure.

 This data can be accessed from [here](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data)

+The coding for this repo can be found [here](https://github.com/shifflettmb-1/airbnb_data_exploration/tree/main/src)